Home>Health Hub>Mental Health>Nutrition and ADHD – what's the link?

 Some evidence suggests that a ‘few foods diet’ - where foods are eliminated and reintroduced to identify triggers - may help improve symptoms in some children.

 There aren't any evidence-based recommendations for a diet to improve ADHD symptoms in adults.
-However, research has shown is that both adults and children with ADHD are more likely to follow less healthy eating patterns compared to the general population.
+However, research has shown that both adults and children with ADHD are more likely to follow less healthy eating patterns compared to the general population.

 There are several possible explanations for this.
 Healthy eating can be particularly challenging when the skills needed – like planning, organisation and time management - are exactly the ones ADHD affects.